strubelab/alphafold/.github/README.md

     bash Miniconda3-latest-Linux-x86_64.sh
     ```

-    <span style='background-color:yellow;color:black'>Note</span>: The installation assistant will prompt you for input in a few steps in case you want to customize your installation.
-You can just accept the defaults with enter, **except** when it asks you the following:
+    <span style='background-color:yellow;color:black'>Note</span>: The installation assistant will prompt you for input in a few steps, to accept the license agreement, and if you want to set a custom installation directory.
+You can just accept the defaults.
+Near the end, when it asks you the following:

     ```
     Do you wish the installer to initialize Miniconda3